Naoghuman/lib-i18n/README.md

 Download<a name="Download" />
 ---

-Current `version` is `0.6.0`.
+Current `version` is `0.6.1`.
 Main points in this release are:
-* Add 'Unittests' for all Builders in the 'core' package.
+* Update the `How to use the builder...` sections.
-* Add more examples to the 'How to ...' section in the ReadMe.
+* `JavaDoc` from the library is now online available: http://naoghuman.github.io/lib-i18n/apidocs

 **Maven coordinates**
 In context from a [Maven] project you can use following maven coordinates: